 As photographers, “we’re used to doing everything we can to get ourselves into a group or into a story and be accepted by the people,” says Kashinsky.
 “It’s not always easy, and a lot of times it takes a lot longer than you think.
 But slowly, no matter what the situation is, the more time you spend, the more people open up to you.”

 Esmeraldas is one of the poorest provinces in Ecuador, but despite “being so forgotten and pushed to the edge, people in the pueblos are in such a good mood,” says Karla Gachet.
 “It’s a very basic and peaceful life.”
-On Limones, an Afro-Ecuadoran island in Esmeraldas, twin girls arrived too late for school and were locked out.
+In Limones, an Afro-Ecuadorian town in Esmeraldas, two twin girls (pictured above) arrived too late for school and were locked out.
 “They begged to be let in,” Gachet says.
 “They even started to climb up the walls.”
 Above, swimmers from Limones—which supports itself by subsistence fishing—jump into the Pacific.